-When choosing a social media platform for the purpose of making friends, you should make sure it is
+When choosing a social media platform to make friends, you should make sure it is

-A reciprocal social media network is one that promotes mutual friendship instead of allowing one person to have access to, or “follow”, the other person without requiring the other person to “follow” back.
+A reciprocal social media network promotes mutual friendship instead of allowing one person to have access to, or “follow”, the other person without requiring the other person to “follow” back.